 South Wales Forgemasters has a system of competences databases upon which annual training plans are based.
-They have introduced more flexible training approaches and have improved the training process for new staff by involving experienced workers who are given formal 'trainer training'.
+They have introduced more flexible training approaches to appeal to older workers and have improved the training process for new staff by involving experienced workers who are given formal 'trainer training'.